thu-ml/tianshou/README.md

 ## Contributing

 Tianshou is still under development.
 More algorithms and features are going to be added and we always welcome contributions to help make Tianshou better.
-If you would like to contribute, please check out [CONTRIBUTING.md](https://github.com/thu-ml/tianshou/blob/master/CONTRIBUTING.md).
+If you would like to contribute, please check out [docs/contributing.rst](https://github.com/thu-ml/tianshou/blob/master/docs/contributing.rst).

 ## TODO

-- [ ] More examples on [mujoco, atari] benchmark
-- [ ] More algorithms
-- [ ] Prioritized replay buffer
-- [x] RNN support
-- [ ] Imitation Learning
-- [ ] Multi-agent
-- [ ] Distributed training
+Check out the [Issue/PR Categories](https://github.com/thu-ml/tianshou/projects/2) and [Support Status](https://github.com/thu-ml/tianshou/projects/3) page for more detail.

 ## Citing Tianshou